-Starting in the fall 2022 term, Quebec residents enrolled in specific post-secondary programs can apply for the Quebec Perspective Scholarship.
+Starting in the fall 2022 term, Quebec residents enrolled in specific post-secondary programs can apply for the Quebec Perspective bursary.
 This funding program is intended to foster employment growth in a number of critical professions.

 Students in the relevant programs are eligible for $2,500 per successful full-time term of study for a maximum of $15,000 for a three-year program, and $20,000 for a four-year program.